ebeninca/CreationMaster17/README.md

  ```

+ERROR numericLeagueID limit 2048

 ## Modifications

+v004
+- League/Trophy id max = 9999
+- Multiple fixes related with Legacy assets in all screens
+- Fixed link between Country and National Team
+- Support for ISOCountryCode on Country Screen
+- Using FIFA 17 Country/League/Teams assets (Extracted with FrostyEditor 1.0.6.2)
 v003
 - Preventing to set num_games in INTERFRIENDLY to avoid duplicate the national teams games
 - Support for J-League parameters on match_stagetype=SETUP